 I have told you these things so that in Me you may have peace.
 You will have suffering in this world.
 Be courageous!
 I have overcome the world.

 We have His peace as our gift from our Savior.
 He has overcome the world and the events that were about to unfold would accomplish our salvation, would purchase our victory, and would commend the love of God to us.

 He prayed to the Father asking that we might be sanctified by his truth, that we might be united in our hearts with one another, and that we might see His glory revealed in our hearts.

 I have made Your name known to them and will make it known, so the love You have loved Me with may be in them and I may be in them.

-And there the day with the disciples ends, the last day spent on earth as their Teacher, the soldiers are coming to Olivet and the rustling of armor can be heard.
+And there the day with the disciples ends, the last day before the cross spent on earth as their Teacher, the soldiers are coming to Olivet, steps in cadence and the rustling of armor can be heard.
 The disciples are confused, angry, fearful, and caught off guard.
 But the Lord as calm as when He faced the crowds at Nazareth who wished to stone Him, as at peace as when He calmed the waters of Galilee, as great as when His humanity was pealed back and His true deity was revealed before three disciples, now is as silent as a sheep before the shearers, a kiss from the betraying disciple the last gentle touch He receives from humanity…

 Lord, we are amazed at Your steadfastness in purpose, of your commitment to Your mission to bring us salvation, and of Your gentleness and strength.
-We bow before You, doubtful of our own ability to be faithful, but believing that You can place Your peace, Your truth, and Your love in our hearts.
+Lord, we worship you.
+We bow before You, aware of our weaknesses, but believing that You can place Your peace, Your truth, and Your love in our hearts.
 Do so even now, Lord.
 Amen.